evhan55/ploma/README.md

     * Adjust `cursorOffsetX` and `cursorOffsetY` to address parallax
     * Toggle 'Show Cursor' to show a mouse cursor

-##### v0.1 Notes

-* Test version for November 2014:
-* Includes:
-    * input santizing
-    * on-the-fly cubic bezier fitting using a look-ahead point
-    * even stepping along beziers for drawing steps
-    * variable-width anti-aliasing
-    * 'Clear' and 'Save' functionality
-* **Testers**: Pay attention to the pressure/width response and the antialiasing (but not texture), feedback welcome via email!

 ##### API Notes

 * `filteredStrokes` contains the collected point information